International Rhino Foundation: Programs

-Sumatran and Javan Rhino Protection
+Sumatran and Javan rhino protection

 The Critically Endangered Sumatran and Javan rhinoceros may be the most threatened of all land mammals on Earth.
-Fewer than 100 Sumatran rhinos may remain, primarily on Indonesia's Sumatra island.
-The population of Javan rhinos numbers only around 65-68 animals.
+Fewer than 100 Sumatran rhinos remain, primarily on Indonesia's Sumatra Island.
+The population of Javan rhinos numbers only around 65–68 animals.
 Over the past 10 years, however, losses of Sumatran and Javan rhino have been nearly eliminated in Indonesia through intensive anti-poaching and intelligence activities by IRF-funded Rhino Protection Units.
 The successes of these units have kept the two species from extinction and are critical for their continued population recovery.
 Sumatran rhinos are considered extinct in Malaysia, but a tiny population (no more than 10) has recently been found in Kalimantan on the Island of Borneo.
 Overall, the population of Sumatran rhinos has decreased at a rate of about 50% over the past 15 years, largely from habitat encroachment, deforestation and habitat fragmentation.

 In Indonesia, IRF funds Rhino Protection Units (RPUs) which rigorously patrol forests to destroy snares and traps (the main method of poaching for these species) and apprehend poachers.
 By gathering intelligence from local communities, RPUs also proactively prevent poaching attempts before they take place.
-RPUs are effective in protecting the rhino from poachers - only five Sumatran rhinos have been lost to poachers since the inception of the program, and no Javan rhinos have been killed.
+RPUs are effective in protecting the rhino from poachers – only five Sumatran rhinos have been lost to poachers since the inception of the program, and no Javan rhinos have been killed.

 Eleven patrol units operate in Bukit Barisan Selatan National Park in Sumatra, one of the highest priority areas for Sumatran megafauna.
-Approximately 15 Sumatran rhino inhabit the Park, along with 40-50 Sumatran tigers and around 500 Asian elephants.
+Approximately 15 Sumatran rhino inhabit the Park, along with 40–50 Sumatran tigers and around 500 Asian elephants.
 Nine patrol units operate in Way Kambas National Park, which has a resident population of about 30 Sumatran rhino and is also the site of the Sumatran Rhino Sanctuary.
 Five patrol units operate in Ujung Kulon National Park, home to the only remaining viable population of Javan rhinos in the world.